5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 ## About

-Among the many `SSDT` patches included in this repo, a significant number of them can be categorized as patches for enabling devices, services or features in macOS.
-These include:
+Among the many `SSDT` patches available in this repo, a significant number of them are for enabling devices, services or features in macOS.
+They can be divided into four main categories:

-- **Devices which can simply be enabled by renaming them**.
-OpenCore users should avoid using binary renames for enabling such devices since these renames will be applied system-wide which can break other OSes.
-Instead, an SSDT to rename these devices/methods for macOS only should be used.
-Clover users don't need to worry about this since binary rename and SSDT hotpatches are applied to macOS only.
-- **Devices which either do not exist in ACPI or have different names than expected by macOS to function properly**.
-SSDT hotpatches rename these devices/methods for macOS only, so they can attach to drivers and services in macOS but work as defined in other OSes.
-Like USB and CPU Power Management, Backlight Control for Laptop Displays, ect.
 - **Fake Devices to keep macOS happy**, such as fake Embedded Controllers or Ambient Light Sensors, etc. These just need to be present, so macOS works as expected.
-- **Patches which rename the original device or method** to something else so a replacement SSDT can be written which redefines the device or method to address issues such as Sleep and Wake or Touchpads not working properly, e.g.
+- **Virtual Devices**, such as Fake Embedded Controllers or Ambient Light Sensors, etc. These just need to be present, so macOS is happy and works as expected.
-- **Devices which are present in the `DSDT` but are disabled** because they are considered legacy but macOS needs them to be enabled in order to work.
-A prime example for this is the Realtime Clock (RTC) which is disabled in favor of `AWAC` on Wintel machines following newer ACPI specs.
-Usually found on mainboards with 300-series chipsets and newer.
+- **Devices which exist in the `DSDT` but are disabled by the vendor.** These are usually devices considered "legacy" under Windows but are required by macOS to boot.
+They are still present in the system's `DSDT` and provide the same functionality but are disabled in favor of a newer device.
+A prime example for this is the Realtime Clock (`RTC`) which is disabled in favor of the `AWAC` clock on modern Wintel machines, like 300-series mainboards and newer.
+SSDT Hotfixes from this category disable the newer device and enable its "legacy" pendent for macOS only by inverting their statuses (`_STA`).
+- **Devices which either do not exist in ACPI or use different names than expected by macOS in order to work**.
+SSDT hotpatches rename these devices/methods for macOS only, so they can attach to drivers and services in macOS but work as intended in other OSes as well, such as: USB and CPU Power Management, Backlight Control for Laptop Displays, ect.
+- **Patch combinations which work in stages to redefine a device or method so it works with macOS**.
+First, the original device/method is renamed so macOS doesn't detect it, like `_DSM` to `XDSM` for example.
+Then a replacement SSDT is written which redefines the device or method for macOS only.
+The redefined device/method is then injected back into the system, so it's working as expected in macOS.
+Examples: fixing Sleep and Wake issues or enabling Touchpads.

+:bulb: OpenCore users should avoid using binary renames for enabling devices and methods since these renames will be applied system-wide which can break other OSes.
+Instead, ACPI-compliant SSDTs making use of the `_OSI` method to rename these devices/methods for macOS only should be applied.
+Clover users don't have to worry about this since binary rename and SSDT hotpatches are not injected into other OSes (unless you tell it to do so).

 ### :warning: Don't inject already known Devices
 Sometimes I come across configs which contain a lot of unnecessary `DeviceProperties` which Hackintool extracted for them.
 In other words: they inject the same already known devices and properties back into the system where they came from.
 In most cases, this is completely unnecessary – there are no benefits in doing so – and it slows down the boot process as well.